Literature / How Few Remain

 ") series.
 It takes place in a universe where General Robert E. Lee's Special Order 191 was never discovered by Union troops, thus dramatically changing the course of history.

-, as they are apparently known in the USA, Order 191 contained extensive information about the rebel General Lee's proposed troop movements during his famous offensive campaign to take the US's capital.
+directive which contained extensive information about the rebel General Lee's proposed troop movements during his famous offensive campaign to take the US's capital.
 Because George McClellan had this information, he was able to position his troops in areas to ambush them.
 The Battle of Antietam was the bloodiest battle of the Civil War, and—both morally and mortally—diminished the Confederates.
 It was perhaps the most vital turning point in the entire war.

 And in this universe